 Two tons of water each second flow onto the

-wooden slats which turn and power the beam engine.
+wooden slats turning the beam engine.
 This drives the pump which delivers 98,000 gallons an hour to the canal.
 New

 electric pumps now mainly perform the work of raising the water on a day-today basis, but you can still see the original wheels working